siyegen/Billboard-Hunger/README.txt

 path available.

 What I'm aiming for:
-Set list of artists, ability to add more.
-Randomlly generate connections, edit them if needed.
+Pull artists from 2 locations with different sizes Randomlly generate connections
 Traverse the graph, give some indication of what the shortest path is
 	and what other paths were considered.